PrivateCaptcha/docs/content/docs/integrations/go.md

 ### Configuration

+Client configuration allows to set default form field, domain (can be used for self-hosting or EU isolation) and HTTP status for middleware version.

 #### Non-standard backend domains

-For EU isolation, you can use built-in constant `EUDomain`:
+For [EU isolation]({{< relref "/docs/reference/eu-isolation.md" >}}), you can use built-in constant `EUDomain`:

 ```go
 client, err := pc.NewClient(pc.Configuration{Domain: pc.EUDomain})